nailimixaM/RL-Games/README.md

 ConnectX: Using temporal-difference learning to train a computer to play variants of connect 4.
 - Completed: Connect3 on 4x4 board - player 1 can force win every game
-- In development: Connect4 on 6x7 board
+- Completed: Connect4 on 6x7 board - 2M trials are not enough to train a skillful bot, a different RL/ML strategy must be used